-It is important to note that if you do not try to come to an agreement with the lender and take advantage of all service offered by MABS, this may hurt your case.
-To ensure that your rights are protected, we suggest that you bring one or more family members and/or friends with you when you meet with MABS and ask them to take careful notes.
+It is important to note that if you do not try to come to an agreement with the lender and take advantage of all services offered by MABS, this will hurt your case.
+To ensure that your rights are protected, we suggest you bring one or more family members and/or friends with you when you meet with MABS/the lender's representative and ask them to take careful notes.